4teamwork/ftw.upgrade/README.rst

 Authentication and authorization
 --------------------------------

-The API is available for users the "cmf.ManagePortal" permission, usually the "Manager" role is required.
+The API is available for users with the "cmf.ManagePortal" permission, usually the "Manager" role is required.